ZieIony/Ghurund/engine/Engine.UI/src/ui/README.md

 ### Ghurund.UI

-Ghurund.UI is an even-based, retained-mode UI rendered with Direct2D.
+Ghurund.UI is an event-based, retained-mode UI rendered with Direct2D.
 Controls, layouts and widgets, are organized in a tree hierarchy.
 Ghurund.UI handles focus, text editing, mouse and keyboard interaction, and many other usual things you would expect a UI library to handle.

 ##### Controls and hierarchy